shenukamilan/shenukamilan/README.md

 # Hi there!
 I'm Shenuka 👋

-I focus on building high-performance systems from the ground up, specializing in software engineering with a heavy emphasis on backend logic, system reliability, and scalable architecture.
+I am a Computer Science undergraduate focused on building high-performance systems from the ground up, specializing in software engineering with a heavy emphasis on backend logic, system reliability, and scalable architecture.
 My approach centers on turning complex requirements into clean, optimized solutions that perform at scale.

 ---